 You have just purchased a home that you love or you have been in your home for a while.
-There are some things you would change, though, like that outdated master bathroom.
-Of course you would love to remodel it, but that costs a pretty penny and it's just not in the budget.
-This is where some people take out a line of credit on the equity in their home (assuming you have some built in value to your home).
-This may seem like a great idea, but you really need to have a complete understanding of how these loans work as well as what the positives and negatives are.
+There are some things you would change, though, like that outdated kitchen or bathroom.
+Of course, you would love to remodel it, but that's expensive and just not in the budget this year.
+This is where some people take out a line of credit on the equity in their home.

 With this type of loan, your home is used as collateral against the money you are borrowing from the bank.
 One of the key differences between this and other home loans is that you are not borrowing a set amount to pay back over a specified period of time.
 Rather, you borrow against a line of credit and make a partial or full payment towards the balance each month.

 With that being said, money can only be withdrawn for a set period of time.
-You are usually given 5-10 years to take money out and any payments you make go solely towards the interest.
+According to Bank of America, you are usually given up to ten years to take money out.
+Any payments you make go solely towards the interest.

 Using a home equity line of credit to do renovations and repairs to your home can be a smart move since this will usually add to the value of your home.
 Nonetheless, many homeowners take out one of these loans to cover other things.
-This includes paying for college, buying a car, consolidating debt etc. One reason not to take out one of these loans is to cover everyday necessities.
-If you cannot pay your bills with your current income, you should take time to come up with a maintainable budget.
+This includes paying for college, buying a car, or consolidating debt with higher interest rates (such as credit card debt).
+You should not take out these loans to cover everyday necessities.
+If you cannot pay your bills with your current income, you should take time to come up with a manageable budget.

 Equity depends on the following: the value of your home and the amount still owed.
 This will be what your loan is based on.
-75%-85% of the difference between the two is usually where your credit limit will fall.
+NerdWallet notes that borrowers will usually be able to access 85% of their home equity.
+(Note that borrowers usually have to have a credit score higher than 600 to make the cut, too.)

-So as an example, if your house is worth $500k and you still have $350k, your bank would offer maybe 75% of the home's value.
-That would be around $375k .
-You would then subtract the $350k you owe making your max credit limit $25k.
-Before a bank will consider giving you a loan of this size, they will look at not only your income, but your credit score and any other debts you have.
+As an example, if your house is worth $600k and you have paid down $400k, your bank would offer maybe 80% of the home's value.
+That would be around $480k.
+You would then subtract the $200k you owe making your max credit limit $280k.

 There are some things to keep in mind with home equity lines of credit.
 Some loans may require that you borrow a minimum amount every time or require that you take an advance at the inception of the loan.
 A few may even require that you always carry a balance.
 For this reason, it is important to know the details of any loan you take out.